grayclhn/smooth_irf/README.md

 contact me: <gcalhoun@iastate.edu>.
 A pdf of the latest version of the paper should be available at my homepage
 <http://www.econ.iastate.edu/~gcalhoun> and you can find the latest
-version of this repository at
+version of this directory at
 <https://git.ece.iastate.edu/gcalhoun/smooth_irf>.

-The paper is totally preliminary: it's not at its first draft yet and is likely to still contain errors.
+I'm still working on a first reasonable draft of this paper and this version is likely to contain errors and will be substantially changed as I edit it.
+This directory is for the 2015-02-11 version of the paper.

 Main files
 ----------